ooni/probe/README.md

   * BeautifulSoup: http://www.crummy.com/software/BeautifulSoup/
   * txtorcon: https://github.com/meejah/txtorcon

+## Configurating a virtual environment

 You are highly recommended to install python packages from inside of a virtual environment, since pip does not download the packages via SSL and you will need to install it system wide.

 This will require you to have installed virtualenv.

-    sudo apt-get install python-virtualenv
+    sudo apt-get install python-virtualenv virtualenvwrapper

+To create a new virtual environment do

+    mkdir $HOME/.virtualenvs
+    mkvirtualenv ooni-probe

+You will automatically enter the environment.
+To re-enter this environment in the future, type:

+    workon ooni-probe

+For convenience, you may want to add the following to your .bashrc:

+    if [ -e ~/ooni-probe/bin ]; then
+        export PATH=~/ooni-probe/bin:$PATH
+    fi
+    if [ -e ~/ooni-probe ]; then
+        export PYTHONPATH=$PYTHONPATH:~/ooni-probe
+    fi

+Add the following to $HOME/.virtualenvs/ooni-probe/bin/postactivate to automatically cd into the working directory upon activation.

+    if [ -e ~/ooni-probe ] ; then
+        cd ~/ooni-probe
+    fi

+## Installing ooni-probe

 Clone the ooniprobe repository:

     git clone https://git.torproject.org/ooni-probe.git
     cd ooni-probe

-To create a new virtual environment do

-    virtualenv env
-    source env/bin/activate

 Then install OONI with: